Generic Name: hydrocortisone topical

 - Where can I get more information?

-What is hydrocortisone topical (Westcort Cream)?
+What is hydrocortisone topical?

 What are the possible side effects of hydrocortisone topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- thinning of your skin;
+- worsening of your skin condition;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.